MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 {% include video.html vid="64aeM7mtFRU" %}

-HJ: It's called [*You Just Have to Laugh*](https://store.cdbaby.com/cd/igudesmanjoo1).
+HJ: It's called [*You Just Have to Laugh*&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://store.cdbaby.com/cd/igudesmanjoo1).
 [Promotional zooming and smiling.]
 {: .interviewee }

 AG: Where can someone procure said CD?
 {: .interviewer }

 HJ: Umm, here.
-If you have that [Willy Wonka](https://en.wikipedia.org/wiki/Willy_Wonka) ability if they can just reach into the camera and pick up the disc.
+If you have that [Willy Wonka&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Willy_Wonka) ability if they can just reach into the camera and pick up the disc.
 It's certainly available after our shows.
 It's available in the one CD store that still exists in the world.
 Somewhere in Mesa, Arizona or something like that, because CD stores are relics.
-But, mostly [ordered through Amazon](https://www.amazon.com/You-Just-Have-Laugh-Igudesman/dp/B01CRT7086).
-You can also [download it on iTunes](https://itunes.apple.com/us/album/you-just-have-to-laugh-vol./id1152481360).
+But, mostly [ordered through Amazon&nbsp;<i class="non-mwm fa fa-amazon" aria-hidden="true"></i>](https://www.amazon.com/You-Just-Have-Laugh-Igudesman/dp/B01CRT7086).
+You can also [download it on iTunes&nbsp;<i class="non-mwm fa fa-apple" aria-hidden="true"></i>](https://itunes.apple.com/us/album/you-just-have-to-laugh-vol./id1152481360).
 {: .interviewee }

 AG: Tell us about the album.
-You've got a whole [Malkovich](https://en.wikipedia.org/wiki/John_Malkovich) thing going on.
+You've got a whole [Malkovich&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/John_Malkovich) thing going on.
 {: .interviewer }

 HJ: Yes, there's some actor called John Malkovich on there and he plays our agent.
 The thing is, because we're traditional guys, we grew up in the world of radio shows and LPs and concept albums, which now don't really exist.
 We've been a duo officially for 14 years and only last year did we make this CD.
 It's our first and only.
 {: .interviewee }

 When we were at the drawing board, we were thinking, "Okay, what should we do?"
 And we were looking at current trends, what do people do?
 The concept album doesn't exist anymore, but we've always loved things like [Sgt.
-Pepper's](https://en.wikipedia.org/wiki/Sgt._Pepper%27s_Lonely_Hearts_Club_Band) and all those great concept albums from the 60s and 70s, but CDs...
+Pepper's&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Sgt._Pepper%27s_Lonely_Hearts_Club_Band) and all those great concept albums from the 60s and 70s, but CDs...
 So we wrestled with all these conflicting things.
 At the end of the day, we said, "Why are we doing what we do?
 Is it to win a grammy?"
 [In promotional voice] We hope to win a grammy.
 [Back to normal] But, is that what we're doing this for?
 No.
 {: .interviewee }

 <span class="important">We're doing it because it's our creative desire and if we're lucky enough to do it, let's just do what we love doing.
 If it's a success, great.
 If not, then too bad.
 At least we're doing something we believe in.</span> So we said, "Screw it.
 Screw whether people care about the concept album.
 We're just going to do our own thing."
 So we said, "Let's make an album that has a line, a kind of shape, and a drama to it."